Catheryna Rombout Brett

-Widowed at 31, Catheryna went on to become a respected businesswoman, tending on her own to her affairs and nearly 30,000-acre estate, extremely unusual in that day and the more so on a frontier.
+Widowed at 31, Catheryna went on to manage her own affairs and her nearly 30,000-acre estate, unusual in that day and the more so on a frontier.
 Unlike the families that held the remaining two-thirds of the Rombout Patent, the van Cortlands and Verplanck/Kips, Catheryna not only rented but sold off parcels of her land over the years.

-She is today remembered for her independence and industry, as well as being a generous host to Daniel Ninham, the last sachem of the Wappinger, a people who had previously occupied from Dutchess County all the way south to and including Manhattan, southeast and east to and including parts of Connecticut, and west to the banks of the Hudson.
+She hosted Daniel Ninham, the last sachem of the Wappinger.
 Catheryna is credited with teaching him English, which enabled him to argue for Wappinger land rights before the royal Lords of Trade of Great Britain, and allowing him to stay at his pleasure on ancestral lands on her estate in today's hamlet of Wiccopee.

 Her legacy is memorialized at the Madam Brett Homestead she and Roger built in today's Beacon, New York.

 Early years

 Francis Rombouts was born in Hasselt in the Prince-Bishopric of Liège (in today's Belgium) and emigrated to New Amsterdam in 1653.
 He served as a lieutenant during Director-General Stuyvesant’s expedition against New Sweden.
 Catheryna's mother, Helena Teller (Bogardus Van Bael Rombout) was the daughter of William Teller, of Albany, one of the original patent holders of the area around Schenectady.
 Catheryna was born in New York City, and baptized 25 May 1687.